Refund Policy

 Privacy

-IBL Limited, (trading as Planned Cover and informed by Planned Cover) is committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
+At IBL Limited, we are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles, including recent amendments strengthening enforcement powers and penalties for privacy breaches.
 This Privacy Policy describes our current policies and practices in relation to the collection, handling, use and disclosure of personal information.
 It also deals with how you can complain about a breach of the privacy laws and how you can access the personal information we hold and how to have that information corrected.

 Our contact details for all privacy enquiries: